vexance/ShellScripts/readme.md

 * `hunterio-verify.sh` Queries hunter.io to verify the validity of a provided email address.
 Requires HUNTERIO_API_KEY in the environment variable.
 * `o365authcheck.sh` Checks the authentication method in use for a domain's Office 365 tenant.
 Managed authentication can be leveraged to enumerate usernames.
 * `portsort.sh` Sorts masscan / nmap output into various IP lists based of port number / protocol name
+* `check-dnssec.sh` Checks a domain's DNS records for DS, DNSKEY, and RRSIG records to see if DNSSEC is configured
 ---

 #### Examples